 Note there is also an option within Numeric Calculation to "Hide calculation on review form for all users" which means that the question & its answer will not be shown on screen when viewing the form by any user or be available in any PDF.
 The numeric calculation will only be available in CSV downloads or for use in cycle visualizations/performance graphs.

-Setting up Numeric Calculation
+Setting up a Numeric Calculation Question

-Numeric Calculation in practice
+Numeric Calculation questions in practice